ioakeim-h/DataGlitch/README.md

 - `dtype_detector`: Find mixed data types in columns.
 - `nonascii_handler`: Detect and handle non-ASCII characters.
-- `data_search: Search for the existence of specific columns or values.
+- `data_search`: Search for the existence of specific columns or values.

 ## Installation